Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-From such works, we derive that (1) one significant purpose of a lexicon is to encode novel ideas---people do this through re-use and re-combination of words~\cite{xu2024wordreuse} and (2) efficiency, sometimes invoked as the principle of least effort~\cite{zipf1949least_effort}, shapes the structure of communication~\cite{ferrer_i_cancho2003least_effort} and more broadly language across scales, e.g.,~\cite{futrell2024linguistic_info_efficiency,gibson2019efficiency_shapes_lang,zimmerman_tokens_2024,fedzechkina2012restructure_lang_efficiency,jaeger2011efficiency_shape_lang_product}.
-The combination of these ideas suggests that using novel words for novel ideas also serves a valuable compressive purpose.
-Such compression helps speakers process structural constraints like information locality~\cite{futrell2024linguistic_info_efficiency}, thereby directly tying vocabulary to efficiency.
-The maxims articulate behaviorally how speakers tie language to efficiency: they balance the pressures to both minimize cognitive load and maximize communicative diversity to achieve listener comprehension~\cite{grice1989wayofwords,futrell2024linguistic_info_efficiency}.
+From such works, we derive that (1) one significant purpose of a lexicon is to encode novel ideas---people do this through re-use and re-combination of words~\cite{xu2024wordreuse} and (2) efficiency, sometimes invoked as the principle of least effort~\cite{zipf1949least_effort} shapes the structure of communication~\cite{ferrer_i_cancho2003least_effort}.
+In particular, the maxim of quantity suggests how speakers tie language to efficiency---they balance pressures to both minimize cognitive load and maximize communicative diversity to achieve listener comprehension~\cite{grice1989wayofwords,futrell2024linguistic_info_efficiency}.
 Conversation is an interesting setting for achieving this balance in which we can apply NLP tools to measure potential mechanisms.
-While conversations tend to exhibit decreasing new types in language as described by \heapslaw, conversation participants must be introducing or dynamically constructing meaning for the conversation to continue.
-This effect may be analogous to language novelty showing slow downs in production balanced by the need to construct meaning under new circumstances~\cite{petersen2012langs_cool_as_they_expand}.
-Next, we describe multiple linguistic units of meaning in conversation---tools we use---to explain scaling through the lens of linguistic theory.